medleyjs/medley/docs/Response.md

 on the object, like `.writeHead()` and `.getHeaders()`, so that your code can be compatible with future versions of Medley that will use Node's new [HTTP 2 stream interface](https://nodejs.org/api/http2.html#http2_class_http2stream).
+Additionally, using the `.[get|set]Header()` methods available on this object is not supported by Medley and may cause undefined behavior.

 ## Methods